-- Addition of Indigenous teachers - Pro D on Indigenous pedagogy, reconciliation, etc - All schools and staff have the key document, and have witnessed the rationale and purpose of this document within the redesigned curriculum. - Aboriginal mentor teachers and Siwal Si'wes staff provide mentorship to administrators, teachers and support staff, regarding the FPPL. - Various District Initiatives highlight the importance in respecting this document and the rationale behind the FPPL. - Release of locally developed residential school curriculum website: www.greatspirithand.com All schools and staff have had professional development on this resource. - Expanded resource section to website; additional physical resources in mathematics; refresh of technology
+- Addition of Indigenous teachers - Pro D on Indigenous pedagogy, reconciliation, etc - All schools and staff have the key document and have witnessed the rationale and purpose of this document within the redesigned curriculum. - Aboriginal mentor teachers and Siwal Si'wes staff provide mentorship to administrators, teachers and support staff, regarding the FPPL. - Various initiatives highlight the importance in respecting this document and the rationale behind the FPPL. - Release of locally developed residential school curriculum website: www.greatspirithand.com All schools and staff have had professional development on this resource. - Expanded resource section to website; additional physical resources in mathematics; refresh of technology - Support for schools based on a variety of factors beyond FTE support the development of the

-Equitable access to resources to support the development of the Educated Citizen through the redesigned curriculum
+Educated Citizen through the redesigned curriculum